-Finally, every Reed student is entitled to one hour of free individual tutoring per week.
+Additionally, every Reed student is entitled to one hour of free individual tutoring per week.
 Use the tutoring app in IRIS to arrange to work with a student tutor.

 Slack.
-Both sections of Math 201 this term have a shared Slack workspace.
-Use the Slack workspace to ask questions (of me or the class), collaborate on problems, respond to remote lecture prompts, and share resources.
+Our class has a shared Slack workspace which you can use to ask questions (of me or the class), collaborate on problems, respond to remote lecture prompts, and share resources.
 The Slack workspace is an extension of our classroom and the above joint expectations extend to this setting.